2dengine/love.js/readme.md

   love.fetch.update()
 end
 ```
-"fetch.lua" is an experimental module based on the mechanism invented by Marcelo Silva Nascimento Mancini.
+"fetch.lua" is an experimental module and is not perfect by any means.
-The "fetch.lua" module is not perfect by any means so please use it at your own discretion.
+Please use it at your own discretion.

 ## Privacy
 love.js uses indexedDB to cache game packages and store data on the user's device.